-The 2019-2020 school year is Todd Manson’s fourteenth year as the Director of Bands at ola High School in Henry County, Georgia, where he serves as the Fine Arts Department Chair.
-Originally born in Charlotte, Florida, Mr. Manson holds a Bachelor of Music Education degree from Troy University (2001), and a Master’s in Music Education from the University of Georgia (2007).
+The 2020/21 school year is Todd Manson’s fifteenth year as the Director of Bands at ola High School in Henry County, Georgia, where he serves as the Fine Arts Department Chair.
+Originally born in Port Charlotte, Florida, Mr. Manson holds a Bachelor of Music Education degree from Troy University (2001) and a Master’s in Music Education from the University of Georgia (2007).

 Before serving as Ola High School’s inaugural band director, Mr. Manson spent five years at Jonesboro High School in Clayton County, Georgia, with two years as the Assistant Director of Bands and three years as the Director of Bands and Fine Arts Department Chair.

 Under Mr. Manson’s direction, the Ola High School Bands have continually earned top honors at concert, marching, and GMEA-sanctioned events.
-The Ola High School Marching Band has been honored as regional and class champions at multiple Bands of America events.
+The Ola High School Marching Band has been honored as regional and super-regional finalists and class champions at multiple Bands of America Competitions.
 The Ola Marching Band has had the privilege of performing at the Magic Music Days Parade in Orlando, Florida (2008) and the Cherry Blossom Festival at the Lincoln Memorial in Washington, D.C.
 (2010).
 The Marching Mustangs had the great honor of marching in the 2012 Lord Mayor’s New Year’s Day Parade in London, England.
-In 2015, the Marching Mustangs traveled to Hawaii for the 74th annual commemoration of the attack on Pearl Harbor, with performances at the USS Missouri, USS Arizona, and the Waikiki Holiday Parade.
-Most recently, the Marching Band traveled to Hollywood, California to participate in the 2017 Hollywood Christmas Parade.
+In 2015, the Marching Mustangs traveled to Hawaii for the 74th annual commemoration of Pearl Harbor's attack, with performances at the USS Missouri, USS Arizona, and the Waikiki Holiday Parade.
+The Marching Band most recently traveled to Hollywood, California, to participate in the 2017 Hollywood Christmas Parade.

-On the concert stage, the Ola High School Concert Band, Symphonic Band, and Wind Symphony consistently earn superior ratings at Large Group Performance Evaluations.
-The Wind Symphony has had invitational performances at the Georgia State Capitol (2009), Kennesaw State University’s Concert Band Invitational (2014), the 66th annual University of Georgia’s Janfest (2016), the 32nd annual University of Alabama Honor Band Clinic (2017), and most recently the 46th annual Southeastern United States Band Clinic at Troy University (2018).
+The Ola High School Concert Band, Symphonic Band, and Wind Symphony consistently earn superior ratings at Large Group Performance Evaluations on the concert stage.
+The Wind Symphony has had invitational performances at the Georgia State Capitol (2009), Kennesaw State University’s Concert Band Invitational (2014), the 66th annual University of Georgia’s Janfest (2016), the 32nd annual University of Alabama Honor Band Clinic (2017), and most recently the 46th annual Southeastern United States Band Clinic at Troy University (2019).

-Mr. Manson has professional affiliations with MENC, NBA, Percussive Arts Society, and GMEA.
-He resides in McDonough, Georgia with his wife, Deborah, and his children, Ethan and Avery.
+Mr. Manson is a five-time recipient of the National Band Association Citation of Excellence (2004, 2014, 2016, 2017, and 2019).
+He holds professional affiliations with MENC, NBA, Percussive Arts Society, and GMEA.
+He resides in McDonough, Georgia, with his wife, Deborah, and his children, Ethan and Avery.

-Currently, Mr. McDonald is in his third year as the Assistant Director of Bands at Ola High School, and is serving his fourth summer on brass staff with the Boston Crusaders Drum & Bugle Corps.
-Mr. McDonald is an active member in NAFME, GMEA, and is a proud alumnus of Phi Mu Alpha Sinfonia.
+Currently, Mr. Singleton is in his third year of teaching and going into his first year as the Assistant Director of Bands at Ola High School.
+Mr. Singleton is an active member of NAFME, NCMEA, and a proud alumnus of Phi Mu Alpha Sinfonia.